Divorce Lawyers Serving O’Fallon, St. Charles County And The Surrounding Counties

 The decisions you make during a divorce will have an enormous impact on the rest of your life, both emotionally and financially.
 When there are children involved, your level of involvement in your children’s lives may also be affected.

 A divorce can be contested or uncontested.
 A contested divorce is one where there are disagreements between the two parties.
-They are unable to come to an agreement or compromise on issues of the divorce such as property or child custody.
-An uncontested divorce is one where both parties have come to a compromise or agreement.
+They are unable to come to an agreement or compromise on issues of the divorce, such as property division or child custody.
+An uncontested divorce is one where both parties have come to a compromise or agreement on all the issues.

 There are two ways to get an uncontested divorce in Missouri.
 The first way is known as by default.